mohzameer/podpdf-be/ENDPOINTS.md

 **Fields:**
 - `api_key` (string): The full API key. **This is the only time the full key is returned.** Store it securely.
+- `api_key_id` (string, ULID): Unique identifier for the API key.
+Use this for revoking the key and for tracking in job records.
 - `name` (string, optional): The name assigned to the API key.
 - `created_at` (string): ISO 8601 timestamp when the key was created.
 - `message` (string): Reminder message about storing the key securely.